PacktPublishing/Practical-Python-Programming-for-IoT/errata/README.md

 This page contains corrections and clarifications to the content found in the published book.

-All code corrections listed on this page have been corrected in this repository.

 ## Chapter 2

 ### Page 43 - Breadboard Examples